-

 What rights of appeal are there?

 The rights of appeal in criminal cases, including those related to financial crimes, are governed by several laws and procedural codes.
-According with the Argentine Criminal Procedure Code, which outlines the procedures for appeals in criminal matters, as well as the Argentine Criminal Code, which provides the legal framework for the offences and penalties relevant to appeals, there are different types of appeals inside the process.
+According to the Argentine Criminal Procedure Code, which outlines the procedures for appeals in criminal matters, as well as the Argentine Criminal Code, which provides the legal framework for the offences and penalties relevant to appeals, there are different types of appeals inside the process.

 The appeal could be against convictions and sentences.
 Defendants can appeal both the conviction and the sentence imposed by a first-instance court.
 Appeals can be based on procedural irregularities, misinterpretation of the law, or insufficient evidence.
 Appeals are typically heard by a higher court, such as the Court of Appeals (Cámara de Apelaciones).
 The appellate court reviews the case based on the record from the lower court, including transcripts and evidence presented during the trial.

 On one hand, we have the ordinary appeals (e.g., recurso de apelación, recurso de casación, recurso de revisión, etc.), available for most cases, allowing the appellate court to reassess both facts and law.
-On the other hand, we have the extraordinary appeals.
+On the other hand, we have extraordinary appeals.
 These appeals can be filed to the Supreme Court of Argentina (Corte Suprema de Justicia de la Nación) under specific circumstances, primarily focusing on constitutional issues or violations of federal law.
 Appeals must generally be filed between 3 to 10 days from the date of the sentence or judgment, depending on the type of appeal.
 Extensions may be granted under specific circumstances, but adherence to deadlines is crucial to preserve the right to appeal.

 It is important to mention that, in certain cases, the appeal may suspend the enforcement of the sentence, allowing the defendant to remain free while the appeal is pending, subject to the nature of the offence and the decision of the appellate court.
 Additionally, both the defendant and the prosecution have the right to present arguments in the appeal process, aside from the fact that, throughout the process, the defendant is entitled to legal representation.